 School Counselor Newsletter

 Accelerated degree programs are an excellent choice for students wanting to attend graduate or medical school, or just take a faster approach to furthering their education.
-These programs enable students to complete two degrees in less time, save thousands of dollars in tuition fees, and create robust skill sets that can benefit their future careers.
-New York Tech offers more than 30 options for students to get their advanced degree in less time.
+At New York Tech, we offer more than 30 options for students to get their advanced degree in less time.
 Our degree options span the fields of education, engineering, health professions, medicine, school counseling, and more.

 Whether your students prefer the energetic buzz of New York City or the peaceful tranquility of Long Island’s Gold Coast, New York Tech provides a safe, clean, living-learning environment where students can flourish in meeting their academic goals.